 I was looking forward to May for the first time since the crash, I would be seeing my ‘baby’ and spending quality time with him.
 As a bonus id be seeing old friends, a country I’d never visited before, and getting to follow the British and Irish Lions on tour in New Zealand.
 What more could a girl ask for?!

 This is where the ‘what happened was’ ends.
 From here on, you will be reading (if you so wish) about our travels, escapades, days out, our favorite eateries, my can’t live without items, and what I take away on a trip with us and more besides.
 Thankyou so much for getting this far with me, it’s been a roller coaster from my perspective, but also therapeutic.
 That in itself has to be a good thing I think.
 Adios for now, hopefully you will visit us again.
 Much love.
-The Pink Sparkly Miss. x
+Flairey. x